fbundle/fbundle.github.io/README.md

 ## TODO

 - instead of every page is of `template.html`, I can make every page be `page_name.content.html` and use python to wrap the necessary header and footer

+- moreover, source files should be separated from `docs`